csharp-condicional-switch

 The switch conditional is a control structure in C# that provides a way to execute different blocks of code based on the value of an expression.

-The switch conditional allows evaluating the value of an expression and executing specific code blocks based on different possible values of that expression.
+The switch conditional allows you to evaluate the value of an expression and execute specific code blocks based on different possible values of that expression.

 It is sometimes used as a cleaner and more readable alternative to a series of nested if-else statements.
-Although, many people (myself included) believe that instead of improving readability, it usually worsens it.
+Although, many people (myself included) think that instead of improving readability, it often worsens it.

 Basic Syntax